lenewsad/IntuneEDU/IntuneEDU/group-admin-delegate.md

 ## What can admins do to their delegated groups?

 All admin roles have permission to access certain areas in Intune for Education.
 When delegating an admin group access to these areas, you are automatically assigning a built-in admin role with the right permission for managing school devices and apps.

+Group admins are able to take a few different types of actions:

+- View information about devices, users, and apps
+- Assign, create, delete, view, and update device and user settings
+- Assign, create, delete, view, and update apps
+- View reports
+- Take remote actions on devices, including resetting to factory settings, rebooting, locking an unlocked device, and forcing a sync

 > [!TIP]
 > Modifying these permissions is an advanced task.
->
-> Group admins are able to take a few different types of actions:
->
-> - View information about devices, users, and apps
-> - Assign, create, delete, view, and update device and user settings
-> - Assign, create, delete, view, and update apps
-> - View reports
-> - Take remote actions on devices, including resetting to factory settings, rebooting, locking an unlocked device, and forcing a sync
+If you want to change the permissions or create a custom set of permissions, then you need to go to [the full management experience in Intune](group-admin-delegate.md#find-out-more).
 These permissions comprise the built-in School Administrator role in Intune.
-If you want to change the permissions or create a custom set of permissions, then you need to go to [the full management experience in Intune](group-admin-delegate.md#find-out-more).

 ## How do I assign admin groups?